eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/16-share-code-between-a-react-frontend-and-node-js-backend-application-in-nx.md

 export * from './lib/game'
 ```

-We can know import our Game interface with
+We can know import our Game interface with:

 ```react
 import { Game } from '@nxegghead/api/util-interfaces'